cosmic007/tech_challenge/README.md

-# tech_challenge
+# This project is incomplete
-I have no further experience in using API,Kotlin and this project is incomplete.
+I have no further experience in using API and Kotlin.
+Will fix the code after learning it.